 Other scenarios that cause issues in your attic are where people have additional insulation blown in with no insulation stops in place and they think the more the merrier.
 Insulation being blown in without attic stops typically restricts the air flow from the soffits.

 When airflow from the soffits is restricted an attic will not stay ambient to the outdoor temperature and frost will most likely occur.
 Another common problem occurs when there is inadequate ventilation at the roof’s peak.
-When this occurs the ventilation through roof vents or continuous ridge vents is inadequate and frost will also appear. ends up clogging up the soffits.
+When this occurs the ventilation through roof vents or continuous ridge vents is inadequate and frost will also appear, which ends up clogging the soffits.
 When the soffits are clogged airflow is restricted and without airflow, an attic will not stay ambient to the outdoor temperature and frost will most likely occur.

 Anytime the RH goes above 50%, it becomes a concern in the built environment; 35-45% RH is an acceptable level of humidity in the built environment.
 The more humid it is in your home or office, the worse it will be for accumulations of condensation in the attic.